tyson-swetnam/QUBES_NEON/lessons/lesson_1.md

 # EZ Installation Quick Start Tutorial

-We can also install data science software using containers or Python distribution.

 CyVerse has set up an `ez` installation for Docker, Singularity, and Jupyter Notebooks (via Anaconda)

 Follow the [CyVerse Learning Center's Quick Start](https://cyverse-ez-quickstart.readthedocs-hosted.com/en/latest/)